Find a row

 This Astra DB Serverless feature is currently in public preview.
 Development is ongoing, and the features and functionality are subject to change.
 Astra DB Serverless, and the use of such, is subject to the DataStax Preview Terms.
 The Data API tables commands are available through HTTP and the clients.
 If you use a client, tables commands are available only in client versions 2.0-preview or later.
 For more information, see Data API client upgrade guide. |

-Retrieve a single row from a table using various filter and query options.
+Finds a single row in a table using filter and sort clauses.

 -